What are the taxes paid by a foreigner in France?

 Even if you pay your taxes in your country of residence, contact the personal income tax department in France for more information on your personal tax situation as a frontier worker.

-Your tax-filing obligations depend on your situation:
+Your tax reporting obligations depend on your situation:

 Répondez aux questions successives et les réponses s’afficheront automatiquement